 Rear-faced Seat Law in Connecticut

-The Connecticut law states that infants that are two and under are placed in the front-facing car seat accompanied by a 5-point harness restraint.
+The Connecticut law states that infants that are two and under are placed in the rear-facing car seat accompanied by a 5-point harness restraint.
 Once the child reaches 30 pounds, they can move to the next type of car seat recommended.

 Understandably, your child can stay riding in a rear-faced seat as long the car seat manufacturer recommends it.